stevenalexander/code-maat-python/README.md

 ## Contributions

-This docker image uses work provided by Murphy MaMahon on how install [Leiningen](http://leiningen.org) in order to compile the Clojure code
+This docker image uses work provided by Murphy McMahon on how to install [Leiningen](http://leiningen.org) to compile the Code Maat Clojure code

 ## License